-Death toll rises to 13 after Mount Marapi eruption, climbers still missing
+Death toll rises after Indonesia Mount Marapi eruption

 Indonesia’s presidential hopefuls lay out plans to revive $1.2tn economy

-The bodies of the two hikers were found late on Monday, he said.
+The missing climber was presumed dead because of being very close to the eruption site, Edi Mardianto, the deputy police chief in West Sumatra province, told the Associated Press.

-The rescue mission is being hampered by further volcanic activity and bad weather.
+The recovered bodies will be taken to a hospital for identification, he said.

-“The volcanic ash has reached the foot of the hill, which is a challenge for the team.
-Both routes will be steep and slippery,” Malik said.
+Earlier on Tuesday, Malik said 13 people had died and 52 had been evacuated.
+He said the rescue mission was being hampered by further volcanic activity and bad weather.

 Eleven bodies were found on Monday near the crater of Mount Marapi on the island of Sumatra, while several others were found alive and carried down the mountain.